Planning the Course (Fall 2018)

 - Please inform your instructor of any problems that you have with this course.
 Problems not satisfactorily resolved with your instructor should be brought to the attention of the course supervisor without delay.

-- Homework and Quiz Policy (to the extent that applies to the entire course)
+- Homework and Quiz Policy (in case of a course-wide syllabus: to the extent that applies to the entire course)

-- Grading Policy (to the extent that applies to the entire course)
+- Grading Policy (in case of a course-wide syllabus: to the extent that applies to the entire course)

 - Test Policy and Makeup Policy

 - Final Exam information: